ENSTABretagneRobotics/Hardware-MATLAB/ReadMe.txt

 Hardware-MATLAB
 ===============
 Windows:
-- Launch MATLAB preferably by right-clicking on `Run as administrator` on MATLAB shortcut (this is sometimes required to be able to access serial devices).
+- Launch MATLAB (if needed by right-clicking on `Run as administrator` on MATLAB shortcut, this is sometimes required to be able to access serial devices).
 - Check `test_razorahrs.m`, `test_rplidar.m`, etc. files for usage information.

 Linux, macOS, or other problem: